Slevinski/slevinski.github.io/series/university-of-iowa/REWRITE_PLAN.md

 ### Phase 1 — Architecture

-- [x] Define the new 5-deck architecture
+- [x] Define the current 6-material architecture
 - [x] Define the audience and ask for each deck
 - [x] Confirm final deck ordering after first-draft review
 - [x] Remove overlap between decks so each has one main job